agrc/gis.utah.gov/src/content/blog/2015-04-06-windows-scheduler-get-your-priorities-straight.md

   email: stdavis@utah.gov
 tags: []
 date: 2015-04-06 08:32:18 -0600
-title: 'Windows Scheduler: Get Your Priorities Straight'
+title: "Windows Scheduler: Get Your Priorities Straight"
 published: false
 category: Developer
+cover_image: "/src/images/pillar-blog/default-social-card.png"
+cover_image_alt: ugrc social card
 ---

 <p>Here at UGRC we have a variety of tasks (usually python scripts) that need to be run on a schedule.
 These are usually workflows that scrape and ETL data for web applications.
 Currently we use <a href="https://windows.microsoft.com/en-us/windows/schedule-task">Windows Scheduler</a> to run these scripts.
 Recently I've had problems with scripts taking way too long to complete.
 After a bit of digging I discovered that, by default, Windows Scheduler assigns a process priority of "Below Normal" to all tasks.
 The pain point is that they provide no UI to change this setting.
 After a bit of digging I found the following steps to work around this problem by hand editing the xml export of a task.</p>